Frank Zuccarelli: Thornton Township Democratic Committeeman

 In 2002, Zuccarelli was elected as the Democratic Party committeeman for Thornton Township, unseating Giglio, who had served as committeeman for 29 years.
 Also challenging Giglio was William Shaw, the mayor of Dolton, Illinois.
 At the time, the township's Democratic Party had fractured into three camps: those loyal to Zuccarelli, those loyal to Giglio, and those loyal to Shaw.
 Zuccarelli and Shaw remained friendly, which led to some speculation that they had both run in order to split the vote away from Giglio so that one of them would beat him.
 They both denied that that was the case.
 Zuccrelli campaigned on a promise that he intended to unite the divided township Democratic organization.

-In 2022, weeks after Zuccarelli died holding the committeperson seat, the Thornon Township selected Phoenix, Illinois Mayor Terry Wells (who had succeeded Zuccarelli on the South Suburban College board) as its choice to fill the position.
+In 2022, weeks after Zuccarelli died holding the committeeperson seat, the Thornon Township selected Phoenix, Illinois Mayor Terry Wells (who had succeeded Zuccarelli on the South Suburban College board) as its choice to fill the position.
 Also competing to be their choice had been State Rep. and Calumet City mayor Thaddeus Jones.
 However, the Cook County Democratic Party decided against filling the position ahead of the regularly scheduled June election.